JaredHaret/tts-client/cpp/README.md

 # C++ implementation of Techmo TTS gRPC client.

 ## Docker usage

 #### Build docker image

-To prepare docker image with c++ implementation of tts client, open project's main directory and run:
+To prepare docker image with c++ implementation of TTS Client, use the building script:

 ```
-docker build -f Dockerfile-cpp -t tts-client-cpp:2.1.1 .
+./build_docker_image.sh
 ```
 **Note:** the build process may take several dozen minutes.
-If you don't want to wait so long, use Python implementation instead.
+For shorter build time, use Python implementation instead.
 When the build process is complete, you will receive a message:
 ```
 Successfully tagged tts-client-cpp:2.1.1